A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Experiments

-\textbf{Example 3:} We then executed our algorithm on a set of 2D shape silhouettes\footnote{We thank Kaleem Siddiqi for providing us with the set of 2D shape silhouettes used in this paper. }.
-The grid size is $-0.125\leq x\leq 0.125$ and $-0.125\leq y\leq 0.125$ with a grid width of $\frac{1}{2^{10}}$.
-The number of grid locations equals $N = 257 \times 257 = 66,049$.
+\textbf{Example 2:} We pitted our algorithm against the fast sweeping method \cite{Zhao05} on a $2D$ grid consisting of points between $-0.125\leq x\leq 0.125$ and $-0.125\leq y\leq 0.125$ at a grid spacing of $\frac{1}{2^{10}}$.
+We ran $100$ experiments, each time randomly choosing $10,000$ grid points as data points.
+We set $\tau=0.0001$ for our approach and ran the fast sweeping for $10$ iterations more than enough for it to converge.
+The plot in Figure~\ref{fig:SchFSRandomLoc} shows the average percentage error calculated according to (\ref{eq:percentError}) for both these techniques in comparison to the true Euclidean distance function.
+From the plot it is clear that while the fast sweeping method has a percentage error of around \emph{$7\%$}, our fast convolution method method gave a percentage error of less than $\mathbf{1.5\%}$ providing much better accuracy.\\\\ \textbf{Example 3:} We then executed our algorithm on a set of 2D shape silhouettes\footnote{We thank Kaleem Siddiqi for providing us with the set of 2D shape silhouettes used in this paper. }.
+We sampled along the silhouette of these 2D shapes to generate the source points and then rounded the point cloud to the nearest grid points.
+The grid size is $-0.125\leq x\leq 0.125$ and $-0.125\leq y\leq 0.125$ at a grid width of $\frac{1}{2^{10}}$.
 We set $\tau$ for our method at $0.0003$.
-For the sake of comparison, we ran the fast sweeping method for $10$ iterations---sufficient for convergence.
-The percentage errors calculated according to Eq.~\ref{eq:percentError} for both fast convolution and fast sweeping, in comparison to the true Euclidean distance function for these shapes are available in Table~\ref{table:silhouettesData}.
-The true Euclidean distance function contour plots and those obtained from fast convolution and fast sweeping are delineated in Figure~\ref{fig:silhouettesContourPlots}.
+For the sake of comparison we ran the fast sweeping method for $10$ iterations which was sufficient for it to converge.
+The percentage errors calculated according to (\ref{eq:percentError}) for both fast convolution and fast sweeping in comparison to the true Euclidean distance function for these shapes are summarized in Table~\ref{table:silhouettesData}.
+The true Euclidean distance function contour plots and those obtained from fast convolution and fast sweeping are shown in Figure~\ref{fig:silhouettesContourPlots}.